Staying at a cozy, Alpine cabin in Maine, I decided to go fishing one day and we earned our dinner. In this post, I share my easy salmon recipe.

 Before we dive into any stories or reviews, I thought you should know… As of this posting, the following blog posts are not sponsored.
 Any products or services reviewed were paid for out of my own pocket unless otherwise noted.

 Cooking the Fish We Caught on Our Fishing Trip

-We we got back home from our fishing trip, we made ourselves a delicious Lake to Table dinner.
+When we got back home from the fishing trip we took, we made ourselves a delicious Lake to Table dinner.

 There are so many ways to cook salmon… grilled, baked, pan-fried, pan-seared… (which is my personal favorite).
 I love my salmon nice and crispy but my sister really loves hers steamed.
 She’s on a bit of a health kick.
 So we did it her way.

 A Great Fishing Trip in Rangeley Lake, Maine

 Spent a relaxing and fun day fishing in Maine.
 See what charter we booked and what you’ll need to prepare for a fishing trip.